Table of Contents

 The symptoms or medication history lead to a suspected diagnosis.
-A low-dosage dexamethasone inhibitor test is conducted as an initial test of effective hypercortisolism: 2 mg dexamethasone are administered in the late evening.
+Low-dosage dexamethasone inhibitor test is conducted as an initial test of effective hypercortisolism: a 2 mg dose of dexamethasone is administered in the late evening.
 This should actually result in suppression of endogenous cortisol production the next morning.
-If this does not work, hypercortisolism is present, which must then be further investigated for its etiology:
+If this does not work, hypercortisolism is present, which must then be further investigated for its etiology.

-- The corticotropin-releasing hormone (CRH) test: ACTH concentration is measured before and after administration of CRH.
-Hypothalamic hyperfunctions and pituitary adenomas (= M. Cushing) undergo an increase in ACTH after CRH administration.
+- The corticotropin-releasing hormone (CRH) test: ACTH concentration is measured before and after the administration of CRH.
+Hypothalamic hyperfunctions and pituitary adenomas (M. Cushing) undergo an increase in ACTH after CRH administration.

-Imaging of the sella or adrenal glands via CT or MRT are also helpful.
+Imaging of the sella or adrenal glands via computed tomography (CT) or magnetic resonance tomography (MRT) is also helpful.
 Paraneoplastic ACTH increases sometimes entail an increase in the metabolite lipotropin.

-The treatment is oriented toward the cause of the hypercortisolism.
+The treatment is oriented toward the cause of hypercortisolism.
 Hormonally active adrenal tumors can be easily removed with a minimally invasive laparoscopic adrenalectomy.
 The other side takes on the role of hormone production, although glucocorticoid substitution may be necessary for a period of time.
-Central Cushing’s syndromes can also be treated surgically.
+Cushing’s syndrome secondary to a hyperfunctioning pituitary adenoma producing excess ACTH can also be treated surgically.
 Radiation therapy is also useful.

 Conn’s Syndrome (Hyperaldosteronism)

-Conn’s syndrome describes primary hyperaldosteronism.
-It causes increased production of aldosterone within the adrenal cortex.
+Conn’s syndrome describes primary hyperaldosteronism and causes increased production of aldosterone within the adrenal cortex.